WhitakerLab/WhitakerLabProjectManagement/FUNDING_APPLICATIONS/MozillaScienceLabMiniGrant_June2017.md

 **Explain who will benefit from the project.** *(100 words)*

 AAAAAALSO A good question.
 Scientists.
 People wanting to study brain as a complex network.
-Network analysists who want to apply their methods to brain networks?
+Network analysists who want to apply their methods to brain networks? <-- good idea, could be that there are people with graph theory specific knowledge who have ideas about how you should analyse the brain.
+The open source code would allow them to see and improve our analysis

 Allows provenance of analysis and efficient knowledge transfer, so this project also benefits senior scientists who are mentoring members of their group.
 They don't have to be concerned about